camme/noto-time/README.md

 where ```options``` is an object with the following keys:

     {
-        connectionUri: [connection uri],
+        connectionUri: [connection uri],    // Db connection string
-        service: [string], // defaults to 'noto-test'
+        service: [string],                  // defaults to 'noto-test'.
+Name of the service
-        meta: [object], // defaults to [],
+        meta: [object],                     // defaults to {},
+        maxTimeout: [integer],              // Max time to log in miliseconds.
+Defaults to 30000.
+If the elapsed time is more than this value, we will ignore it.
-        saveTimeout: [integer], // how often it should save to the database in ms. Defaults to 5000,
+        saveTimeout: [integer],             // How often it should save to the database in ms. Defaults to 5000,
-        enabled: true, // This can be set to false and noto-time will not log anything.
+        enabled: [boolean],                 // Defaults to true.
+This can be set to false and noto-time will not log anything.
 It exists so you can have measurements
                                             // that might be turned off in production

     }